Sudip345/Deadliner/README.md

 ✅ Alerts you with a **beep** if you're offline
 ✅ Smartly filters out already submitted tasks
 ✅ Fully automated & customizable
+## There are predefined times in the env file you can change them as well , but the format must be the same  (24 hour).
 ---

 ## 🏫 Made for